Food That Is Honestly Presented: A Deep Dive into Transparency and Authenticity in the Culinary World

 -

-Improved traceability technologies: Blockchain and other technologies will facilitate greater tracking and transparency throughout the supply chain.
+Improved traceability technologies: Blockchain and other technologies will help with greater tracking and transparency throughout the supply chain.

 -